-Paul F. Harron Jr., longtime CEO of Harron Communications, died Dec.
-8 at age 63, his company said Monday.
+Paul F. Harron Jr., the longtime chairman and president of Harron Communications, died on Dec.
+8 at age 63 of lung cancer, the company said last week.

-In recent years, the company now called Harron Entertainment has been making cable acquisitions and aspired to get back to the 300,000-customer level, company officials said.
-It had retained about 30,000 customers in New Hampshire and acquired systems from New England Cable and Gans Communications Inc. in 2000 and 2004, respectively, for a total of about 110,000 customers in five states.
+In recent years, the company now called Harron Entertainment has been making cable acquisitions and aspired to get back to the 300,000-customer level, company officials have said.
+It had retained about 30,000 customers in New Hampshire and acquired systems from New England Cable and Gans Communications in 2000 and 2004, respectively, to reach the current total of about 110,000 customers in five states.

 Weekly digest of streaming and OTT industry news

 Thank you for signing up to Multichannel News.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.